magentabusiness/IoT-Quickstart/Advanced_Topics/Device_Product_Profile_Development_Offline.md

 1) Create new folder named **"profile"**.
 (Name **must** be the same.)
 2) Inside the **"profile"** folder, create the json file named **devicetype-capability.json** with using text editor.
 [If you using Notepad ++, File -> New]
 3) Add this json code with mandatory field.
-  - **manufactureId** should not contains any space or spacial character such as "_ , -, /".
+  - **manufactureId, manufactureName** should not contains any space or spacial character such as "_ , -, /".
   - **manufactureId, manufactureName, model** must be unique, You will need it at the time of Upload product to the IoT-Gateway.
    ```
    {